deopurkar/deopurkar.github.io/index.md

 </div>

-## Research

 I am an algebraic geometer with broader interests in algebra, geometry, representation theory, and number theory.
 This means that I study algebraic varieties&mdash;spaces of solutions of algebraic equations.

 Instead of studying one algebraic variety in isolation, I study the collection of all related algebraic varieties at once, using the remarkable feature that such a collection itself forms an algebraic variety (often called a "moduli space").

-I have worked on moduli spaces of algebraic curves, branched covers of curves, surfaces, vector bundles, and so on.
+I think about moduli spaces of algebraic curves, branched covers of curves, surfaces, vector bundles, among other things.
-For my papers and preprints, see my [research](research/) page.

 Just after graduate school, I wrote a [rough non-technical explanation](interests/) of my doctoral research, which might interest you.

 {% assign currentdate = 'now' | date: '%s' | plus:0 %}
 {% assign activities = site.data.activities | sort:'when' %}